 Linux options available are almost “limitless” because, everyone can build it, either by changing an already existing distro or a new Linux From Scratch (LFS).

-Our choices on getting a Linux Distributions include its user interfaces, file system, package distribution, new features options and even updates periods and maintenance.
+Our choices on getting Linux Distributions to include its user interfaces, file system, package distribution, new features options, and even updates periods and maintenance.

 What is CentOS?